Photo gallery

 Salix daphnoides is slightly smaller at maturity than other willows, yet it is still considered vigorous.

-It thrives on most soils, including wet ones and, like all Willows, is a super choice for routine coppicing.
-Coppicing or pollarding not only has the capability to manage the ultimate height of this pretty tree but also allows for its most prolific feature, the violet-purple stems, to be enjoyed as fully as possible.
+Like all willows, it thrives on most soils, including wet ones.
+Therefore, it is a great choice for routine coppicing.
+Coppicing or pollarding cannot only manage the ultimate height of this pretty tree but also allow its most prolific feature, the violet-purple stems, to be enjoyed as thoroughly as possible.

 Pruning such as this is best done in winter when the trees are not in leaf.